PURPOSE OF THE YOUTH EXCHANGE PROGRAM?

 Started in 1917, we are the largest and youngest international non-profit organization in the world.
 Our primary objective is eyesight conservation as implored by Helen Keller who asked us to become her "Knights of the Blind".
 Since then we have expanded our endeavors to include humanitarian service to all those with all needs.
 As a non-profit organization we came in 4th in monetary contributions to the victims of the tsunami that hit Asia in December 2004.
 Only the United States, England and Japan were bigger contributors than Lions Clubs International.
 We have our own Drug Awareness program and an international teaching program called "Quest".
 We are joined by UNICEF to help abused and abandoned children around the world.
 We support the “City of Hope” cancer research hospital in Duarte, California.

 Japan will accept our students at 15 ½ years of age.
-You will fly internationally as a group and most often with a chaperon.
-Typically Europe prefers our students to be at least 17 years old as you will not be flying as a group.
+Europe prefers our students to be at least 17 years old.
+Maximum age to go is 21 years old.

 Many of the countries offer camp stays during your visit.
 There may be an extra charge to attend some of these camps.
 The camp stay is said to be one of the highlights of the exchange.